aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/epub-converter/convert-epub-to-pdf/_index.md

-### **Example 2.** Convert EPUB from the local file system to PDF with explicitly specified options and save to the storage
+### **Example 2.** Convert EPUB from the local file system to PDF with explicitly specified options and save it to the storage

 The example below demonstrates how to convert an EPUB file from the local file system to PDF format with explicitly specified options and save the result to the cloud storage.